mtkennerly/ludusavi/README.md

 ## Features
 * Ability to back up data from more than 19,000 games plus your own custom entries.
-* Backup and restore for Steam as well as other game libraries.
+* Backup and restore for Steam, GOG, Epic, Heroic, Lutris, and other game libraries.
 * Both a graphical interface and command line interface for scripting.
   Tab completion is available for Bash, Fish, Zsh, PowerShell, and Elvish.
 * Support for: